Charlie-Ward/CastConnect/README.md

 Make sure to set up the following environment variables in your `.env` file:

 - `DATABASE_URL`: Your database connection string
-- `NEXT_PUBLIC_API_URL`: Your API URL
-- Add any other required environment variables

 ## Contributing

 This is an A-Level Computer Science project.
-Contributions, issues, and feature requests are welcome!
+Contributions cannot be accepted however issues and feature requests are welcome!

 ## License